 As well as playing an active role on the trust’s board, you would also be expected to sit on and contribute to the work of at least one of its sub committees and working groups.

-The closing date for applications, which consist of a CV and a personal statement (of no more than two pages) is 5pm on 22nd November 2019, and interviews will take place in early December.
+The closing date for the second round of applications, which consist of a CV and a personal statement (of no more than two pages) is Thursday 9th January 2020.